 Main Operating Location: City of Edinburgh

-Purposes: "the prevention or relief of poverty","the advancement of education","the advancement of religion","the advancement of health","the saving of lives","the advancement of citizenship or community development","the advancement of the arts, heritage, culture or science","the advancement of public participation in sport","the provision of recreational facilities, or the organisation of recreational activities, with the object of improving the conditions of life for the persons for whom the facilities or activities are primarily intended","the advancement of human rights, conflict resolution or reconciliation","the promotion of religious or racial harmony","the promotion of equality and diversity","the advancement of environmental protection or improvement","the relief of those in need by reason of age, ill-health, disability, financial hardship or other disadvantage","the advancement of animal welfare","any other purpose that may reasonably be regarded as analogous to any of the preceding purposes"
+Purposes: "the prevention or relief of poverty", "the advancement of education", "the advancement of religion", "the advancement of health", "the saving of lives", "the advancement of citizenship or community development", "the advancement of the arts, heritage, culture or science", "the advancement of public participation in sport", "the provision of recreational facilities, or the organisation of recreational activities, with the object of improving the conditions of life for the persons for whom the facilities or activities are primarily intended", "the advancement of human rights, conflict resolution or reconciliation", "the promotion of religious or racial harmony", "the promotion of equality and diversity", "the advancement of environmental protection or improvement", "the relief of those in need by reason of age, ill-health, disability, financial hardship or other disadvantage", "the advancement of animal welfare", "any other purpose that may reasonably be regarded as analogous to any of the preceding purposes"

 Beneficiaries: "Other charities or voluntary bodies"

-Types of activity undertaken: "It makes grants, donations or gifts to organisations"
+Types Of Activity Undertaken: "It makes grants, donations or gifts to organisations"

-Year End Income Expenditure Annual Return Received Accounts Received Latest Accounts
+Year End Income Expenditure Annual Return Received Accounts Received Latest Annual Reports and Accounts

 31 Dec 2020 £59,596,000 £58,528,000 17 Jun 2021 Yes